Wagner-BWG/typescript-tryber-fc/README.md

 * Use ***TypeScript*** to create a *CRUD* interface, using *ORM*;
 * Write integration tests using ***mocha***, ***chai*** e ***sinon***.

+## How to use:

+This application is hosted in a ***Google Cloud Compute Engine***.
+It's front end can be accessed at http://34.125.102.145:3000 while the back and can be accessed at http://34.125.102.145:3001 .
+With an API Client (such as Insomnia or Postman) you can make requests to the back end (e.g. http://34.125.102.145:3001/login ) to visualize the responses that would have been sent to the front end.

-## To run this application locally:
+### Or to run this application locally:

 The app has its 3 components, backend, frontend and DB, dockerized.
 Clone this repository and in its root folder execute the command `npm run compose:up` to start up the dockerized app.
-Fron-end is accessed via `localhost:3000` and back-end via `localhost:3001`
+Fron-end is accessed via `localhost:3000` and back-end via `localhost:3001`, so back end requests can be done with an API Client on your localhost (e.g. http://localhost:3001/login ).

 To run the available integration tests, in the root folder execute the following commands to intall the dependencies and execute the tests: